LGBTQ rights in Alabama: Gender-affirming healthcare

+Boe v.
+Marshall (aka Eknes-Tucker v.
+Ivey)

-Five parents sued the state, arguing that the law prevented them from making decisions about their children's healthcare.
-The lawsuit is Boe v.
-Marshall.
-Alabama Attorney General Steve Marshall is a defendant.
+Five parents sued the state, with Alabama Attorney General Steve Marshall as a defendant.
+They argued that the law prevented them from making decisions about their children's healthcare.
 The state asked the parents for "all medical records" and "all documents" related to their children's "Gender Dysphoria", to any care provider who "treated" the children for gender dysphoria, and to "any mental health treatment" of these children.
+In August 2023, a three-judge panel of the 11th U.S. Circuit Court of Appeals decided to allow the ban to take effect.
+On September 11, 2023, plaintiffs asked for a rehearing in the full court.
+Although the U.S. Department of Justice tried to pause this case, on December 26, 2023, U.S. District Judge Liles Burke said it could continue.
+On 1 May 2025, plaintiffs withdrew their legal challenge to the state law, a decision the state attorney general praised as a victory.
+Consequently, the ban remained in force.

 Identity documents

-In January 2021, a federal judge said Alabama cannot require sex reassignment surgery to amend name and sex on a birth certificate.
+In January 2021, a federal judge said Alabama cannot require sex reassignment surgery to amend name and sex on a driver's license.
 Alabama had been requiring this.

-Transgender sports ban
+Sports

 Since July 1, 2021, Alabama requires single-sex sports teams in public schools to consider a student's "biological sex".
 The Alabama Legislature passed the bill earlier that year, and Governor Kay Ivey signed it.

 Bathroom ban

-A bill to require students to use school bathrooms consistent with the gender on their birth certificate passed the Alabama House of Representatives in February 2022 and the Alabama Senate in April 2022.
+HB322, a house bill to require public school students to use bathrooms consistent with the gender on their birth certificate, passed the Alabama House of Representatives in February 2022 and the Alabama Senate in April 2022.
 The Senate version included an amendment to ban K–5 classroom "instruction" on sexuality and gender.
-The House will consider the amended version, and it also requires the governor's signature before it takes effect.
+On April 8, 2022, Governor Ivey signed it into law as Act No. 2022-290.

 In September 2022, the Alabama Board of Education implemented and codified the policy in full.

+In March 2024, the House and Senate passed a bill that would eliminate DEI programs at universities and would also ban people from using bathrooms that aren't aligned with their sex assigned at birth.

+Senate Bill 75

+In February 2025, Senate Bill 75 was signed into law by Governor Kay Ivey.
+It declares that gender is an immutable male-female binary (determined by biological sex assigned at birth), and that "neither the state nor any political subdivision of the state shall be prohibited from establishing separate single-sex spaces or environments for males and females when biology, privacy, safety, or fairness are implicated."